elan-ev/tobira/docs/docs/setup/auth/user/tobira-session.md

 For incoming requests, Tobira just reads the cookie and checks it against the DB.
 The duration of Tobira's login sessions can be set via `auth.session.duration`.

-The interesting part is how to create these sessions.
+The interesting part is how these sessions are created.

 ## Create sessions from login credentials